FedeDC512/odin-recipes/README.md

 # Odin Recipes
-The website consist of a main index page with links to three recipes.
+The project consist of a website with a main index page that includes links to three recipes.
 Each recipe has a Description, an Ingredients list and a Steps ordered list.